 Whiskey Dick Mountain, Washington

-Directing our attention to the United States seems to eliminate the possibility that a name like "Whiskey Dick Mountain" could be lost in any sort of translation.
+Direct your attention to the United States.
+Now, this would seem to eliminate the possibility that a name like "Whiskey Dick Mountain" could be lost in any sort of translation.
 In this case, it's probably that the people who lived during the time when Whiskey Dick Mountain got its name were less dirty-mind than us.

 Regardless of the origin of its name, Whiskey Dick Mountain is home to some of the most beautiful wildflower pastures in Washington state, as well as a large wind farm.
 The dirty name of this town will be the farthest thing from your mind as you explore everything it has to offer!
-Although I would imagine you can have some whiskey during your visit—can't comment on the other part.
+One would wager you could have some whiskey during your visit as well!

 03 of 05

 The question of the native language of Wales depends upon whether you ask a Welshman or an Englishman, but the name "Three Cocks" (Aberllynfi in Welsh) is probably just as obscene to a Celt as to an Anglo-Saxon.

 Photo tip: Find a male chicken and pose with him for the ultimate literal travel picture.
 Even better – find three of them!